-BALTIMORE, April 24, 2012 – US Lacrosse, the national governing body of the sport, today announced the expansion of its First Stick Program, designed to deliver comprehensive developmental and safety resources, equipment, USL membership and coaches training to awarded teams.
+BALTIMORE, April 24, 2012 – US Lacrosse, the national governing body of the sport, today announced the launch of a new initiative designed to deliver comprehensive developmental and safety resources, equipment, USL membership and coaches training to awarded teams.
 The program is geared for new and developing youth (U19 and below) lacrosse teams nationwide.

 "We are excited that the First Stick Program will now allow US Lacrosse to extend its partnership with new teams to two years and offer more programs and services to support their growth," said Morgan Cook, manager of the First Stick Program.
 "Lacrosse is a rapidly growing sport in many parts of the country and one of the goals of this initiative is to provide the resources necessary for new teams to develop to the point where they can operate independently while still meeting USL national standards."

-The expansion is, in fact, an evolution of three former USL programs: BRIDGE, Emerging Groups and Equipment Grants.
-The First Stick Program was expanded by building upon the key elements of those programs and will continue to operate under the premise of assisting the development and sustainability of youth lacrosse programs.
-The First Stick Program originated in 2010 thanks to charitable gifts provided by former Oceanside (N.Y.)
-High School teammates Paul Meyer, Peter Gibson, and Lou Delligatti.
+The new initiative is, in fact, an evolution of three former USL programs: BRIDGE, Emerging Groups and Equipment Grants.
+The First Stick Program was formed by building upon the key elements of those programs and will continue to operate under the premise of assisting the development and sustainability of youth lacrosse programs.

 Through the years, US Lacrosse was fortunate to receive generous support for the Equipment Grant program from many leading lacrosse manufacturers and retailers.
 Similarly, USL’s goal is to make the First Stick Program an industry-wide initiative.